e-kai00/data-analysis/README.md

 The program uses survey data provided in a file called "survey-res-halved.csv".
 This file is in .csv format and is read into the program using the Pandas library.
 In order to make the data more manageable, it has been pre-processed.
 Specifically, the original data was too large to work with efficiently, so it has been reduced in size by selecting a sample of respondents.
 The resulting dataset is used for all subsequent analyses and visualizations in the program.

 The survey results are organized using the Pandas DataFrame, which allows for easy manipulation and analysis of the data.
 The main entities in the survey are the survey questions and the responses provided by the participants.
 Each survey question has a number of attributes associated with it, including the question text, response options, and the number of respondents who selected each response.
-Some survey questions have a multi-answer option, which are stored in a single column with a delimiter (";").
+Some survey questions have a multi-answer option, which are stored in the survey data in a single column with a delimiter (";").

 The user is required to enter valid input when selecting menu options or choosing a specific question to view results for.